ztyyLV/web-twain-docs/faq/connection-from-the-insecure-HTTP-to-service-failed.md

 ### Cause

-This issue is only limited on Windows 7, likely the cause is due to TLS 1.2 is not enabled on Windows 7 by default (this protocol is enabled by default on Windows 8 and higher versions), which leads to GoDaddy Cert cannot be recognized.
+This issue is only limited on Windows 7, likely the cause is due to TLS 1.2 is not enabled on Windows 7 by default (this protocol is enabled by default on Windows 8 and higher versions), which leads to GoDaddy Cert can't be recognized.

 ### Resolution